Wish For Wendy

 In August of 2006 Andy and his family founded the Wish for Wendy Foundation, Inc., a non- profit organization dedicated to increasing awareness about living with cystic fibrosis and supporting efforts to find a cure.
 Andy has shared his story with a wide variety of groups ranging from professionals at the Centers for Disease Control's Conference on Developmental Disabilities to high school students and civic organizations.
 His presentations are motivational, humorous and touching.
 Appearances can be arranged through firstname.lastname@example.org or by calling 404-512-9473.

-Throughout the year, volunteers of the foundation organize events to support its mission.
-These events include the annual Wish for Wendy Softball Challenge, silent auctions, comedy nights at Laughing Scull Comedy Club, and a raffle held in conjunction with the Atlanta Braves Foundation at Turner Field.
-To volunteer for a Wish for Wendy event, please call 770-905-7056.
+To volunteer for a Wish for Wendy event, please call 404-512-9473.
 Donations to the Wish for Wendy Foundation are greatly appreciated.
 Click here to make a contribution.